 As with practically everything in New York, this city has a cultural offer that surpasses that of any city in the world.
 It is difficult to calculate how much time we would need to visit all its incredible museums, but if you have time or you are passionate about art and culture, take a look at these other museums that will not leave you indifferent:

-The Empire State Building is the most iconic building in New York, and from its observation deck you can enjoy wonderful views of the Big Apple.
-You can go up at sunrise, just before sunset, or even at night: whatever you choose, it's an experience you're sure to look back on with nostalgia for years to come.
+The Empire State Building is New York's most iconic landmark, and from its observation deck you can enjoy wonderful views of the Big Apple.
+You can go up at sunrise, just before sunset, or even go up at night: whatever you choose it will be an experience that you will surely remember with nostalgia many years later.

 For this, I definitely recommend you to buy your Empire State tickets online in advance to avoid the queue at the ticket office, to be able to choose the best time to climb the Empire State and avoid the large crowds of tourists who, of course, have this visit among their priorities when visiting New York.

-23. Visit Harvard University, Boston, from New York City
+24. Visit Harvard University in Boston from New York City

-As you read it: visiting Harvard is possible and you don't have to be an enlightened person (or an alumnus) to do so.
-One of the most famous universities in the world opens its doors for travelers to visit on a guided tour.
-By taking a trip to Boston from New York, you can also explore the historic center of the city of Boston, where one of the most important episodes of American history was forged: the American War of Independence.
+As you read it: visiting Harvard is possible and you don't have to be enlightened (or an alumnus) to do it.
+One of the world's most famed universities opens its doors for travelers to visit on a guided tour.
+By taking an excursion to Boston from New York, you will also be able to explore the historic center of the city of Boston, where one of the most important episodes of American history was forged: the American War of Independence.

 On this tour you will also see MIT and learn everything you need to know about the city and its customs, which contrast with the hustle and bustle of New York.
 The best part?
 In the evening you'll be back at your hotel in the Big Apple ready to continue your trip.

-Whether you're visiting New York in winter, when the cold weather will be raging, or you're on short notice, the sightseeing bus will ease the cold temperatures and allow you to tour the city in the easiest way possible.
-While it may seem like an inauthentic experience at first glance, the truth is that New York' s tour bus routes are designed to get you from one attraction to another as quickly as possible (and without fighting with the subway map!).
+Whether you're visiting New York in winter, when the cold weather will be raging, or you're on short notice, the tour bus will ease the cold temperatures and allow you to tour the city in the easiest way possible.
+Although it may seem at first an inauthentic experience, the truth is that the routes of New York's tour buses are designed to get you from one attraction to another as quickly as possible (and without fighting with the subway map!).

 What I like most about this experience is that you can do it both during the day and take the New York night tour bus, when you have already finished your marathon day of sightseeing and you just want to rest while you continue enjoying the panoramic views.

-Even if it's not your first time in the city, this area is going to be a complete stranger to you: after being a semi-abandoned area of industrial use for decades, Hudson Yards has emerged in Midtown Manhattan over the past few years (and is still under construction) to accommodate shopping centers and luxury housing.
+Even if it's not your first time in the city, this area will be a complete stranger to you: after being a semi-abandoned industrial area for decades, Hudson Yards has emerged in Midtown Manhattan in recent years (and is still under construction) to accommodate shopping malls and luxury housing.
 And much of the limelight in this futuristic new area of Manhattan goes to The Vessel (or the Hive, as many call it).

 Halfway between architectural jewel and tourist attraction or viewpoint, this building stands out for its external appearance but also for the optical games and the views it offers to those who visit it.
-I encourage you to enter, climb its four flights of stairs and draw your own conclusions.
+I encourage you to go inside, climb its four flights of stairs and draw your own conclusions.

-26. Have a cocktail at the best rooftops in the city
+27. Have a good cocktail at the best rooftops in the city

-If the views from one of the observatories of the city have not been enough for you, you can continue contemplating them from one of the wonderful rooftops or terraces that Manhattan has to offer.
-Although the views will not be as impressive (almost none of them offer 360 views of the city, because other skyscrapers in front can block the views), they usually have live music and a very New York atmosphere that I always find a great plan to close a busy day of sightseeing in the city.
+If the views from one of the observatories of the city have not been enough for you, you can continue contemplating them from one of the wonderful rooftops or terraces that Manhattan offers.
+Although the views will not be as impressive (almost none of them offer 360 views of the city, because other skyscrapers in front can block the views), they usually have live music and a very New York atmosphere that always seems to me a great plan to close a busy day of sightseeing in the city.

 Sometimes, finding these little bars or rooftops can seem complicated, so I have compiled a list of what, for me, are the best rooftops in New York.

-27. Get out of Manhattan and explore the rest of the boroughs of New York City.
+28. Get out of Manhattan and explore the rest of New York's boroughs

 I'm sorry but...
-New York is so much more than Manhattan, and while it's tempting to just explore the island's most iconic landmarks, there's so much more to New York than that.
-In fact, the city is made up of five boroughs (or "Boroughs") where New Yorkers live, dine out, shop, dance....
+New York is much more than Manhattan, and while it's tempting to just explore the island's most iconic spots, there's much more to New York than that.
+In fact, the city is made up of five boroughs (or "Boroughs") where New Yorkers live, dine, shop, dance....
 Don't let yourself be overcome by laziness and explore what Brooklyn, Queens, the Bronx and Staten Island have to offer in addition to Manhattan.
-I'll tell you here what you can't miss on your visit to the city: Best New York City Neighborhoods.
+I'll tell you here what you can't miss on your visit to the city: 6 Best New York City Neighborhoods.

 What to do and see in Brooklyn

-28. Americanize at a Football or Baseball game
+29. Get Americanized at a Football or Baseball Game

-If there is something that will make you feel really in the heart of the United States, it is to enjoy its most popular sports.
-Being in New York you will have the chance to see the mythical New York Yankees in a baseball game, which for me was a real experience (I didn't even know the rules of the game, but the experience surrounding these events was spectacular).
+If there is one thing that will make you feel like you are really in the heart of the United States, it is to enjoy its most popular sports.
+While in New York you will have the chance to see the mythical New York Yankees in a baseball game, which for me was a real experience (I didn't even know the rules of the game, but the experience surrounding these events was spectacular).

 If you are not traveling to New York during the MLB season, you can always take a tour of the stadium or visit the surrounding area.
 After all, it is a mythical place that marks the cultural, sports and leisure agenda of New Yorkers.
 Here is an article for you to discover how to visit Yankee Stadium.